ritiksah141/iotsentinel/docs/USER_PERSONAS.md

 ### Technology Context

-- **Devices at Home**:
-  - 3x Laptops/desktops (work machines)
-  - 2x Smartphones
-  - 1x NAS (Synology for backup)
-  - 2x Smart speakers
-  - 1x Smart thermostat (Nest)
-  - 3x Smart bulbs
-  - 1x Security camera
-  - 1x Gaming console
+- **Devices at Home**: 3x Laptops/desktops, 2x Smartphones, 1x NAS (Synology), 2x Smart speakers, 1x Smart thermostat, 3x Smart bulbs, 1x Security camera.

 ### Goals & Motivations

-1. **Primary Goal**: Understand his home network security
+1.  **Primary Goal**: Understand his home network's behavior and security.
-2. **Secondary Goal**: Learn about cybersecurity concepts
+2.  **Secondary Goal**: Learn about cybersecurity concepts through a practical tool.
-3. **Aspiration**: Become more tech-savvy without formal training
+3.  **Aspiration**: See the data and understand _how_ the system works.

 ### Pain Points

-- "Commercial products are 'black boxes' - I want to see HOW they work"
+- "Commercial products are 'black boxes' - I want to see HOW they work."
-- "I'm willing to learn, but documentation is either too basic or too advanced"
+- "I'm willing to learn, but documentation is either too basic or too advanced."
-- "I don't want to pay £99/year for something I can't customize"
-- "I want transparency: show me the data, show me the algorithm"
+- "I want transparency: show me the data, show me the algorithm's logic."

-### Frustrations with Current Solutions

-- **Firewalla**: "Too many features I don't need, interface is overwhelming"
-- **DIY Solutions**: "I tried pfSense - gave up after 3 hours"
-- **Commercial Products**: "Why can't they just tell me what the ML model is seeing?"

 ### Quote